BrandyTechnology/pdsnd_github/README.md

 This project is meant to be a tool for discovering bikeshare statistics in the US Cities **Chicago**, **New York City**, and **Washington, DC**.
-You get asked to enter the desired city and a _time range_ you want to filter through.
+You will be asked to specify the desired city and an _optional_ period.

 ### Credits